 As a writer, I'm used to self-isolation, social distancing and working from home.
 But I still felt a degree of anxiety and depression during the early days of the lockdown.
 There were no more get-togethers with family or friends.
 My favourite sport, AFL, postponed the 2020 footy season indefinitely, and other weekend activities, like my dog club, were cancelled.

-To beat the blues, I did what I had done in Darwin and threw myself into writing.
+To beat the blues, I did what I'd done in Darwin and threw myself into writing.
 The first full weekend of lockdown in Sydney fell on the first weekend of April.
 And on the first weekend of every month, the Australian Writers' Centre runs a #FuriousFiction short story writing competition.
-In a weekend of "firsts", I wrote and submitted my first #FuriousFiction story, A Song on the Radio.
+So in a weekend of "firsts", I wrote and submitted my first #FuriousFiction story, A Song on the Radio.

 When I clicked the big red SUBMIT button with one hour left on the deadline clock, my mind felt ready to explode from all the creative energy flowing through it.